-- use something to protect my hair like a buff or put it up in a protective style
+- use something to protect your hair like a buff or silk pillowcase

 - use a scalp treatment serum and/or dry shampoo for scalp issues